mohamedelfeky09/Anki_addon_clipboard_monitoring/README.md

 - Install the plugin from www or from release
 - Inside Anki's main window got to Tools -> watch clipboard (start/stop)
 - Open Add window and select the field you want contents to be copied into.
-- setting can be changed from Tools -> Add-ons -> Double click 'watch clipboard'
+- setting can be changed from Tools -> Add-ons -> Double click 'watch clipboard '